Brassicaceae: Mustard Family — Wallflower

 Notes:

-This is a small plant with a rounded or slightly elongated head of bright yellow flowers on a short peduncle.
-Leaves are both basal and cauline, fleshy with rhomboid, spatulate leaves.
-A rare plant, most easily found in the grounds of Asilomar and in Spanish Bay and in Marina Dunes.
+This small plant has a rounded or slightly elongated head of bright yellow flowers on a short peduncle.
+It has basal and cauline leaves, that are fleshy, rhomboid, and spatulate.
+It is rare, most easily found in the grounds of Asilomar, in Spanish Bay and at Marina Dunes.
 Experts disagree as to whether the plants represent two separate varieties — var. menziesii for the Asilomar/Spanish Bay population (the 2 photos on the left) and var. yadonii for the Marina Dunes population (the 2 photos on the right).
+Its attractiveness earned its presence on the logo of the Monterey Chapter of CNPS (California Native Plant Society).